Furniture and Home Appliances Are Taking a Long Time to Arrive; Try These Non-Traditional Sources Instead

-Don’t have half a year to wait for your new fridge or washer?
+Don’t have half a year to wait for your home appliances?
 Here are some creative options

 The exact inventory will depend on your location (and likely the time of year), but you can usually find a good array of fixtures, housewares, furniture, paint, building materials, and appliances.

 Outlet stores are another option, too.
 These are places that traditional retailers send their surplus or slightly damaged items for sale.
 There’s usually no wait time on these items, and you can get them at a steal of a price, too.

 Rooms to Go has outlet stores, as do a number of other furniture chains.
 You can also try American Freight — formerly Sears Outlet, if you’re looking for appliances.

 Facebook, NextDoor, Craigslist, and other online marketplaces aren’t a bad place to look either.
 Though some of these will be used items, you might be surprised at how much is actually new there.
 The key is to make sure you see the item in person before you purchase it.

 A quick note here: You’ll need to take some safety precautions when buying online from others — home appliances or otherwise.
 Bring along a trusted friend and ask the seller to bring the item outdoors.
 Don’t go in someone’s house alone.

 4. Model home auctions

 Homebuilders use new furniture and decor for every model home they set up.
 And once that neighborhood sells out?
 They’re ready to sell the furniture and move on, too.